sinyo-matu/ift-webhook/README.md

-binding to the ifttt webhook api. there is a async interface can be activate in feature `non-blocking`. and there is a time delay trigger function for delay the trigger in feature `delay`.
+binding to the ifttt webhook api. there is a async interface can be activate in feature `non-blocking`. and a time delay trigger function for delay the trigger in feature `delay`.

 the blocking interface use [ureq](https://crates.io/crates/ureq), and the non-blocking interface use [reqwest](https://crates.io/crates/reqwest) internally.